haystack/datapress-drupal/readme.md

     /datapress/node/type/TYPE/json

-When a role has a space in it, **use an underscore**. *Note that this is different than the case for Users.* Blame Drupal.
+When a role has a space in it, use a **single underscore**. *Note that this is different than the case for Users.* Blame Drupal.
 For example, if you wanted to get a data feed for all nodes with the type `Research Topic`, you would use the URL

     /datapress/node/type/Research_Topic/json